V5NEXT/WineQuality/06_README.txt

 ## Running the code

 There are basically two interesting modes to run the source code.
-To run the data exploration, navigate to AMLS_SS22/src and execute "python3 05_Paralell.py explore", which will generate plots and the summary statistics.
+To run the data exploration, navigate to AMLS_SS22/src and execute "python3 05_Paralell.py EDA", which will generate plots and the summary statistics.

 To run the ML pipeline, navigate to AMLS_SS22/src and execute either "python3 05_Paralell.py seq" (for sequential mode) or "python3 05_Paralell.py par 5" (for paralell mode, where 5 indicates the number of cores that should be used).

 ## Scoring and evaluation

-The final scores can be found in AMLS_SS22/plots/final_run/.
-We reached a classification accuracy of 0.991 for predicting the wine type and a MSE of 0.345 for predicting the wine quality.
+ We reached a classification accuracy of 0.935384 for predicting the wine type and a MSE of 0.4726 for predicting the wine quality.